tuimeo/go-proto-filename-prefixer/README.md

 You have project struct as followed:

 ```
-*project root
+*project root <-- proto include path
    api/    <-- proto files, also generated pb.go files
 ```

-You just set the proto include path to the project root, so your generated file will have embeded filename like **api/common.proto**.
+Your generated file will have embeded filename like **api/common.proto**.

 Run this command under project root: